kyrose/cyberbellum/_notes/per-bible.md

 "The opposite of a true statement is a false statement, but the opposite of a profound truth can be another profound truth."[^2]

 "I am so weary of sighing my Lord, grant that the night cometh."

+"Looking into the cool tepid vista of the rest of my life"

 [^1]: Mark Fisher, _Capitalist Realism_
 [^2]:Niels Bohr